 easy matcha chia seed pudding

-as in so much has happened this month.
-I started co-op at QuickBase on 7/5 and I already feel like I'm a part of the company and I'm absolutely in love with the company, my team, and my job. though sometimes I dream about work and idk if that's a good thing or not...
+As in so much has happened this month.
+I started co-op at QuickBase on July 5 and I already feel like I'm a part of the company.
+I'm absolutely in love with the company, my team, and my job.
+Though sometimes I dream about work and I'm not sure if that's a good thing or not...

-make a bunch, portion into cute little mason jars, and enjoy! it can be eaten on its own, but also works wonderfully on top of yogurt. if you're like Amanda from @amandafitlife, make a big bowl of oats and add this on top. and if you're feelin' snazzy, add it on top of ice cream or fro-yo ;)
+Mmake a bunch, portion into cute little mason jars, and enjoy! it can be eaten on its own, but also works wonderfully on top of yogurt.
+If you're like Amanda from @amandafitlife, make a big bowl of oats and add this on top.
+And if you're feelin' snazzy, add it on top of ice cream or fro-yo ;)

 - 2 cups coconut milk* (I used So Delicious unsweetened vanilla)